Lomb-Scargle periodograms struggle with non-sinusoidal supermassive BH binary signatures in quasar lightcurves: Conclusions

 In this study, we explore the efficacy of the LS periodogram (one of the most popular tools to search for periodic signals) in detecting non-sinusoidal periodicity in quasars.
 Periodic signals that significantly deviate from sinusoids, like sawtooth periodicity, are often seen in hydrodynamical simulations of SMBHBs and may be common among quasars, but would likely have been missed in observational searches to date.

 We start from the sample of 35,383 quasar lightcurves from PTF, previously analyzed in \cite{Charisi2016}, and select a sub-set of 12,400 for which the SMBH masses are measured.
 This allows us to estimate the DRW parameters from scaling relations \citep{MacLeod+2010}.
-We simulate quasar lightcurves with DRW noise and two types of periodicity: (a) sinusoidal signals and (b) sawtooth signals.
-We also explore two types of lighcurves: (1) PTF-like lightcurves, with properties (photometric errors, sampling, baselines) resembling the observational data, and (2) idealised lightcurves with daily cadence, baselines equal to the respective PTF lightcurves and Gaussian photometric errors with standard deviations equal to the mean photometric error of each source.
+Since LSST will soon provide a large dataset of high-quality quasar lightcurves for SMBH binary searches, we also consider LSST-like lightcurves.
+We simulate quasar lightcurves with DRW noise, but note that this is an approximation to quasar noise.
+We inject two types of periodicity: (a) sinusoidal signals and (b) sawtooth signals.
+We explore three types of lighcurves to examine the limitations of LSP under different survey conditions: (1) PTF-like lightcurves, with properties (photometric errors, sampling, baselines) resembling the observational data, (2) idealised lightcurves with daily cadence, baselines equal to the respective PTF lightcurves and Gaussian photometric errors with standard deviations equal to the mean photometric error of each source, and (3) LSST-like lightcurves with a baseline of 10 years, semi-regular cadence of 5 days, annual gaps of 4 months and photometric errors, as expected for a source of magnitude $\sim$21.
 For the detection of periodicity, we follow the statistical analysis of \cite{Charisi2016}, simulating DRW lightcurves to assess the false alarm probability of identified signals.